How to save money on your weekly shop

 There are loads of cheap and easy recipes online and meal plan ideas that help you use up all the ingredients you buy.
 Look at these before you write your shopping list and meal plan.
-Can you finish over the broccoli from Monday nights sausage & mash with a quick stir fry on Thursday?
+Can you finish over the broccoli from Monday night’s sausage & mash it with quick stir fry on Thursday?

 Timing your shop

 The time of the day can also affect how much your household spend is each week, if you are able to shop in the evenings, looking at the reduced section for items you would have bought anyway can help bring down the cost.
-Its important to weigh up if you really need/are going to use an item in the reduced section.
-This can be where a ready meal that you were not going to buy, reduced by 70% can still cost more than the chicken Kiev and chips you were going to have.
-Buying meat you can freeze once you get home, can provide a saving, if you would use it anyway.
+It is important to weigh up if you really need/are going to use an item in the reduced section.
+This can be where a ready meal that you were not going to buy, reduced by 70% can still cost more than the chicken Kyiv and chips you were going to have.
+Buying meat you can freeze once you get home can provide a saving if you would use it anyway.

 The Freezer is your friend

-Cooking up double size curry’s, casseroles or pasta sauces and popping either a few one-person portions or full household portions in the freezer, not only helps for cheap easy dinners when just cooking for one but also on the nights when you just want something quick to eat.
+Cooking up double-size curries, casseroles or pasta sauces and popping either a few one-person portions or full household portions in the freezer, not only helps for cheap easy dinners when just cooking for one but also on the nights when you just want something quick to eat.
 You can defrost them straight into the pan.
 Just make sure they are boiling before serving and cooled properly before freezing.
-There are loads of freezer friendly recipes online and many people say they taste even better after being frozen!
+There are loads of freezer-friendly recipes online and many people say they taste even better after being frozen!

 When low on time and energy cooking from frozen, fish or chicken with oven chips can be just as easy and takes the same time to cook as getting a takeaway delivered.
 Having a backup dinner like this in your freezer can also stop you popping the shop for dinner that night.

-Freezing left over mash potato can sound a bit much, but by freezing your leftover mash and re-heating in the microwave, is a great way to reduce waste and save money.
-Frozen veg is another way to not only save money as it can be cheaper, but also help to reduce waste, as you can just cook what you need, whether that is for one person or more.
+Freezing leftover mash potato can sound a bit much, but freezing your leftover mash and reheating in the microwave, is a great way to reduce waste and save money.
+Frozen veg is another way to not only save money as it can be cheaper but also help to reduce waste, as you can just cook what you need, whether that is for one person or more.

 Less waste, it all adds up

-Looking at what goes in the bin is another way to reduce your wastage and household spend.
-For example if you find you are regularly throwing out over ripe fruit or veg, buying smaller amounts can help.
-Buy only three instead of six bananas or apples one week, and satsumas the next can help use up what’s in the fruit bowl and reduce your spend over a year.
+Looking at what goes in the bin is another way to reduce your wastage and household spending.
+For example, if you find you are regularly throwing out overripe fruit or veg, buying smaller amounts can help.
+Buy only three instead of six bananas or apples one week, and satsumas the next can help use up what’s in the fruit bowl and reduce your spending over a year.

 Use it up

 Leftover dinner, the day before your weekly shop can also be a cheap way to create a meal.
-Can you make a dinner from what is left over?
+Can you make dinner from what is left over?
 Looking through your fridge and using up items can save you money and reduce your wastage.
-Pasta with left over bacon, mushrooms and tomatoes is a cheap and easy dinner.
+Pasta with leftover bacon, mushrooms and tomatoes is a cheap and easy dinner.